ellereyy/Portfolio-1/README.md

 # Installation Instructions
 Option 1:
-- open https://ellereyy.github.io/Portfolio-1/index.html in your browser
+- Open https://ellereyy.github.io/Portfolio-1/index.html in your browser

 Option 2:
 - Clone this repository to your local machine & view on VS code preview

 # User Stories
-- As a small business owner, I want to see a portfolio that demonstrates web development skills and design cohesiveness so it helps me determine if I should work with this person.
+- As a small business owner, I want to see a portfolio that demonstrates web development skills and design cohesiveness so it helps me determine if I should work with Elle.
 - As a hiring manager, I want to see a portfolio that displays a range of skills along with creativity so it helps confirm hiring decisions.

 # Wire Frames